Sakuddei

-The Sakuddei or Sabiroet people are an sub-ethnic of Mentawai people, one of at least eleven, on the island of Siberut, Indonesia.
+The Sakuddei or Sabiroet people are an ethnic subgroup of Mentawai people, one of at least eleven, on the island of Siberut, Indonesia.
 Siberut is the northernmost of the Mentawai Islands which are located 130 km to the west off the coast of Sumatra.
 The Sakuddei live in south-central Siberut in an egalitarian society, cut off from the outside world.
 They speak a dialect of the Malayo-Polynesian Mentawai language.

 Their society has been described as classless, egalitarian, without leadership and warfare and with equality among men and women.
 They are described as living in peaceful harmony with their environment and with other groups.
 According to Bakker (2007), the Sakuddei have commonly avoided modernization campaigns by retreating into Siberut's interior.